Big Integer Arithmetic

 Divide/Modulu Quad-Double Unsigned is another VA-Form instruction

-that is near-identical to divdeu
+that is near-identical to divdeu except that:

 - the lower 64 bits of the dividend, instead of being zero, contain a register, RC.